CONTACT ME THROUGH COURSE EMAIL: Use the following as back-up only: email@example.com

 can buy the textbook, Successful Online Learning at City College of

-San Francisco, at the CCSF bookstore on Ocean campus.The campus bookstore now has e-rentals available.
+San Francisco, at the CCSF bookstore on Ocean campus.The campus bookstore now has rentals available, which is a cheaper option than buying the textbook.

-can still use the older, used version - E-Learning Companion, 3rd edition, if
+can still use the older, used version - E-Learning Companion, 3rd edition.

 can also download e-chapters from E-Learning Companion, 3rd